whalderman/search-quality-rater-guidelines-tldr/docs/ja/qrg/appendix-using-the-evaluation-platform/29-reporting-duplicate-results-in-tasks.md

 ![](../images/img869.jpg)

 The duplicate results that you checked will be annotated by "**Dupe of**..." text at the top of the block.
 After selecting all dupes, click on the **finish selecting dupes** link to return to the normal rating mode.
-The link’s name will change back to **Select Dupes**, and you will be able to report other sets of dupes, if there are any.
+The link's name will change back to **Select Dupes**, and you will be able to report other sets of dupes, if there are any.
 If you change your mind, you can always uncheck a result.

 <span style="color: red">**Dupes**</span>